Air Canada pilot didn’t tell fliers of close call in San Francisco: passenger

 Federal officials are investigating the incident.

 Passengers were not told about the near-calamity after the plane landed safely, Jones said.
-Instead, he said the pilot told the 140 passengers on board that there was more traffic than usual and everything was fine, he said.
+Instead, he said the pilot told the 140 passengers on board that there was more traffic than usual and everything was fine.

 But he said he knew something was wrong because as the plane descended, the engines revved, and then the plane climbed.